thesoul214/typescript-cheatsheet/README.md

   <!-- ...  -->
 ```

 Notice the difference?
-We don't need to have the declare `.d.ts` file anymore, because the compiler will pick up on the `.d.ts` files inside the `@types/jquery` library.
+We don"t need to have the declare `.d.ts` file anymore, because the compiler will pick up on the `.d.ts` files inside the `@types/jquery` library.

 [⬆️ Back to top](#table-of-contents)<br>